Eximchain/EximchainWallet/README.md

   - Another feature that is utilized throughout the app is that when clicking to other tabs the wallet state is reset through `resetWallet`.
 Likewise when clicking on to the governance tab the wallet is reset to ensure that the wallet in use is capable of sending transactions.
   - Furthermore, when we return to the main button screen from any of the other contract call screens we make sure to `resetTransactionRequested` to sanitize the inputs when clicking another contract call button.
 ### CostlyContractCallScreen
+- **Props** (The props passed in from the index.tsx not related to grabbing or changing values in the AppState)
+  - walletChangeComponent(A react Fragment for changing the wallet currently in use)
+  - selectedFunction(the ContractOption that refers to the contract function we are calling)
+  - contractCall(the ContractFuncName that refers to the contract function we are calling)
+  - chainedCalls(array of ContractFuncNames that we use for chained contract read calls)
+  - chainedFunctions(array of ContractOptions that we might want to pass along for chaining contract read calls)
+  - goBack(navigation function to head back to main screen) ContractOption is the data struct surrounding the data regarding a particular contract function call.
+ContractFuncNames is simply a defined name that we utilize throughout the Governance tab.
+Technically, ContractFuncNames is more of an artifact that was worked in to utilize button naming and page titles, ideally we would want to derive the names from the ContractOptions
 - **Actions** that are utilized by this component to set various props within the AppState:
   - `showNotification: notificationsActions.showNotification`
   - `setDataField: transactionFieldsActions.setDataField`